function61/ubackup/README.md

 backups to alertmanager.
 If alertmanager doesn't hear back from µbackup in due time, an alert is raised.

-This makes it so that even if µbackup wouldn't be able to report to you that it's no ok, an external component will signal you it's not ok because it didn't receive a "check-in".
+This makes it so that even if µbackup wouldn't be able to report to you that it's not ok, an external component will signal you it's not ok because it didn't receive a "check-in".

 Integration with alertmanager is driven by config (see example config).